 - Persistent nightmares or many physical complaints

-- Threats of self-harm; harm or violence toward others
+- Threats of self-harm and harm or violence toward others

 - Threats to run away